Waste oil centrifuge system in industrial waste oil processing facility — Dolphin Centrifuge

 Black Diesel

-Black diesel is a term used to describe used engines and other used mineral oils that are repurposed as fuel for diesel engines and diesel generators.
-Read more about our black diesel centrifuges.
+Black diesel is a term used to describe used engine and other used mineral oils that are repurposed as fuel for diesel engines and diesel generators.

 Waste Oil Centrifuge Setup — Alfa Laval Disc Stack Centrifuge installed on elevated platform in Panama